-Do you have questions about your rights during the COVID-19 Pandemic?
-Visit the ADA’s Know Your Rights COVID-19 page for more information.
+Do you have questions about your rights during the COVID-19 pandemic?
+We're here to help.
+Visit the American Diabetes Association’s Know Your Rights during COVID-19 page for more information.

 What does "direct threat" mean?
 Can I be fired for having hypoglycemia on the job?

 What are reasonable accommodations?
 What accommodations do people with diabetes need?